AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |           14,391 |              63,107 |

 ### StreamSmallMsgFromServer
-The client requests the server to stream small messages to the client.
+The client requests the service to stream small messages to the client.

 |          | 1 Thread (RPC/s) | 100 Threads (RPC/s) |
 | -------- | ----------------:| -------------------:|